Katingan Peatland Restoration and Conservation Project in Indonesia.

 How it Works

 Whether focusing on geologic carbon sequestration, forestry, agriculture, or another sector, projects developed in the VCS Program must undergo a rigorous assessment process.
-Once certified, these projects are eligible to be issued Verified Carbon Units (VCUs), with one VCU representing one metric ton of carbon dioxide reduced or removed from the atmosphere.
+Once certified, these projects are eligible to be issued Verified Carbon Units (VCUs), with one VCU representing one metric tonne of carbon dioxide reduced or removed from the atmosphere.
 Projects can monetize these VCUs in the carbon market to support and scale up their climate change mitigation activities.

 VCUs issued by projects that meet additional requirements can be tagged with a label that allow the associated VCU to be traded in certain markets.
 These labels can indicate a project’s compliance with non-VCS standards programs or that it is qualified to be traded in specific markets.
 Some of these labels pertain to other Verra standards, such as the Climate, Community & Biodiversity (CCB) Standards, while others are external to Verra, such as the W+ Standard for projects that empower women.